senseiwells/ServerReplay/README.md

   "world_name": "World",
   "server_name": "Server",
   "recording_path": "./recordings",
-  "has_predicate": true,
   "predicate": {
     "type": "none"
   }
 }
 ```

-### Enabling
+### Enabling and Disabling

 By default, the replay functionality is disabled, you can enable it by either
 changing the `config.json` then running `/replay reload` in game, or by simply
-just running `replay enable` or `replay disable` in game.
+just running `/replay enable` or `/replay disable` in game.

-If you enable it while players are online it will **require** them to re-log
-for the mod to record them.
-And if you disable it while players are online it will stop recording for all
-players.
+This will then check whether any online players should be recorded and start their
+recording accordingly.

 ### Recording Path